 Electrolysis takes time, a lot longer than laser hair reduction.
-The speed of treatment varies widely from person to person, depending on hair density, pain tolerance, and how much hair you need removed.
+This varies widely from person to person, depending on hair density, pain tolerance, and how much hair you need removed.
 Your electrolysis provider may be able to give a very rough estimate at your initial consultation.
+For donor site hair reduction the NHS funding covers however many sessions it takes to complete the treatment ready for surgery.